 We go through painstaking measures to keep shiny new fabric free from as much dirt as humanly possible.
 Dirt atop your fabric equates to weed growth!
 If you don’t want your shoreline to look like a Chia Pet in short of a year or two, keeping the riprap as dirt-free as possible is the key.
 All riprap has plenty of dirt mixed in with it, even screened & sorted riprap.
 Having riprap delivered in the winter months means that any dirt within the riprap is “frozen” to each individual stone.
 For this reason it’s impossible to separate the dirt from the riprap via a ribbed riprap bucket.
 We’re also unable to flush the riprap with high volumes of lake-water (flushing any of the finer particles of dirt free from the riprap & fabric.
 You can see the large amounts of dirt frozen on the riprap within the photo above (no…that’s not brown snow, it’s dirt!).

 We’d love to make extra cash during the winter, too, but….

-Fortunately for your shoreline and your wallet, the Lakeshore Guys® aren’t willing to cut corners just to make a few extra bucks in the offseason.
+Fortunately for your shoreline and your wallet, we aren’t willing to cut corners just to make a few extra bucks in the offseason.
 Rather, we have other ways to protect your yard from damage.
 In fact, we’ve worked out a method of using older, low-tread floatation tracks on our frontend loader after we realized we could not, in good conscience, continue to riprap shorelines in winter.
-Using such low-tread floatation tracks will almost always spare your yard the destruction caused by most other tired and tracked equipment that almost all other companies use.
+Using such low-tread floatation tracks will almost always spare your yard the destruction caused by most other tired and metal-tracked equipment that almost all other companies use.

 So we’d be thrilled if you call us, but we hope you call us during the spring, summer, or fall – when we can do the job correctly and once.